deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 ![](charts/charts_10_0.png "🔼 Figure 7: Ablation study on the local window W and shifted offset S where L is the training length.")

-> 🔼 The ablation study shows the effect of local window size and shifted offset size on the performance of four different LLMs on the Needle-in-a-Haystack task.
+> 🔼 The ablation study shows the effect of local window size and shifted offset size on model performance for different training lengths.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Ablation study on the local window W and shifted offset S where L is the training length.